bratislava/marianum.sk/README.md

 ### Meilisearch

 After initial `docker-compose up` you have to set keys for meilisearch for both the strapi and nextjs.
-To get them run the command bellow.
+To get them run the command below.

 ```
 curl --request GET \